lucascantor/blog.lucascantor.com/src/posts/2018-04-14-re-run-setup-assistant.md

 ---
 title: Re-Run the macOS Setup Assistant
-excerpt: "Force macOS Setup Assistant to run again on next boot by removing the .AppleSetupDone file."
+excerpt: 'Force macOS Setup Assistant to run again on next boot by removing the .AppleSetupDone file.'
 date: 2018-04-14
 author:
-  name: "Lucas Cantor"
+  name: 'Lucas Cantor'
-  image: "/assets/images/lucas-cantor.jpg"
+  image: '/assets/images/lucas-cantor.jpg'
 featured: false
 tags:
   - Old Post
   - Mac Admin
-disclaimer:
-  text: This is an old post.
-Content may be out of date.
 ---

+> ⚠️ This is an old post.
+>
+> Content may be out of date.

 You can re-run the macOS Setup Assistant on the next boot by removing the `.AppleSetupDone` file: